 But having neither a pause button nor popcorn, I perked up my ears and prayed to the Gods of Good Memory that I would be worthy of what I was about to receive.
 I wanted to take in and remember every word.

 He told me that during the Vietnam War Jane invited him to a rally she was organizing in New York City.
-Although Noam was heavily involved in Vietnam War protests, he initially refused, since he planned to be out of town until the night before, but Fonda managed to talk him into flying into New York on his way home.
+Although Noam was heavily involved in Vietnam War protests, he initially refused, since he planned to be out of town until the night before, but Fonda talked him into flying into New York on his way home.

 He said that she was impatient with the paparazzi at the airport.
 I imagined she was already burned out by the bad press she had received, and by strong criticism from the public.